0xc0dec/demos/README.md

 There are no complex abstractions aka "engine", but a small library of shared code is still used.
 The goal is to keep things easy to understand while taking away as much boilerplate stuff as possible.

+All demos are intended to run on Windows and have not been tested on other systems.

 # Building and running
 * Install Vulkan SDK.
 Make sure the VULKAN_SDK environment variable is set.
 * `cd build`.